 This class integrates movement from ballet, jazz, tap and contemporary dance techniques to stretch and strengthen the body, improve posture and balance, engage the mind and stimulate creative movement strategies.
 Thinking like a dancer is powerful in helping participants regain physical confidence in their own bodies.

-*Note: NOT all classes are held in wheelchair accessible space so please ask the location contact specifically for details.
+*Note: NOT all classes are held in wheelchair accessible space so please ask prior to registration.

-On March 26, 2018 Durham Dance for Parkinson’s hosted a free community event which was supported by Abilities Centre and Parkinson Canada – Durham Region Chapter.
+March 26, 2018: Durham Dance for Parkinson’s hosted a free community event supported by Abilities Centre and Parkinson Canada – Durham Region Chapter

 Participants enjoyed a viewing of “Capturing Grace” film and were invited to participate in a dance class to discover how music and creative movement is powerful in regaining physical confidence in their bodies.
 Thank you to our special guests: Parkinson Canada-Durham Region Chapter Choir & Sarah Robichaud, Founder of Dancing with Parkinson’s Canada.
 Click here for a Sneak-Peek